Home / Medicine / Avoiding Common Errors in Pediatric Emergency Medicine

 1.3

-• Dale Woolridge MD, PhD
+• Dale P. Woolridge MD, PhD

 Associate Professor of Clinical Emergency Medicine, Associate Professor of Clinical Pediatrics, Assistant Residency Director, Pediatric Emergency Medicine, Arizona Emergency Medicine Research Center, The University of Arizona College of Medicine, Tucson, AZ